En-Be/TardigradeOfMana/APPROACH.md

 ---

+## Session 040
+### 6.20 -

+TODO
 - Fix game state save and load, only works sometimes
 - Game state checks if continuing or new game
 - Bounce player away from hazard when damaged

+DONE
+- Added a listener to scene unload in gamemanager
+- Gamemanager keeps strack of current and previous levels properly
+- Levelstate objects are being changed somewhere I can't see
+- Gamemanager doesn't track levels properly
+- Fixed level tracking, rogue semicolon after an if parameter and before block